 “I love titties!”

 So enthused my German companion, whose name began with J, but the rest of which I cannot attest to with certainty (my revisionist memory keeps whispering Jörgen at me).
-We met in the sprawling outskirts of Valencia through our protruding, south-pointing thumbs.
+We met in the sprawling outskirts of Valencia via our protruding, south-pointing thumbs.
 Alone and penniless, we came together and travelled all the way, by foot and hitched rides, to Malaga.
-We slept in doorways and fields; naturally, we got to know each other a little along the way.
+We slept in doorways and fields.
+Naturally, we got to know each other a little along the way.
 I learned that this kind and talkative man loved titties and adored Westerns.
 He expounded with impressive second-language eloquence upon the latter (the former needed no explanation).
 The Wild West was, for him, the ultimate romantic adventure: there a man could strike out, test his mettle.
 You had to be quick on the draw and handy with a hoe.
 The law was still lagging behind the trailblazing times but there was a code of sorts.
 Cruelty abounded but so did its homesteading opposite.
 We were on a cold, windswept, pitch-black beach when he told me this.
-Between that and the fact I was on my own (myth-making) odyssey, I will never forget his impassioned description of the Wild West (and fondness for breasts, which presumably played a prominent role in the card-slinging, tit-touting saloons of his Westworld fantasy).
+Between that and the fact I was on my own (myth-making) odyssey, I will never forget his impassioned description of the Wild West (and fondness for breasts, which presumably played a prominent role in the card-slinging, tit-touting saloons of his fantasy).

 The Wild West makes for powerful fiction because it provides an abidingly mythical backstory for the fast-forwarded modernity of America (currently in the realm of hyper-reality).
 As I was chopping my veggies in the kitchen, I smiled (grimaced) as a commentator on the BBC explained that President Trump was popular with voters because he “shoots from the hip” as he “ploughs forward”.
 When it comes to America, I plough backwards, away from its hysteria and bumper-sticker debates.
 I go back to the flighty language that fixed its myths and hitched itself to its horse-driven dreams.
 The 19th century speaks to me more than the 21st century.
 Humanity was still a work in progress (we now know it isn’t) and reason was striking out and gaining ground (a vain endeavour, in retrospect).

 On this side of the “pond” (the one that covers 20 percent of the earth’s surface), a television show called Ripper Street grapples with the closest thing England had to a Wild West: the Victorian East End.
 The show fell into my lap, as it were, after I read a review of it in the Guardian lavishing praise on its dialogue and revelling in its tasteful depravity.
-The critic gushes: “[…] I’ve never come across a piece of TV which so enjoys words.
+The critic gushed: “[…] I’ve never come across a piece of TV which so enjoys words.
 Every spoken mouthful is sucked on like a navvy lapping gin from a mug… The characters live through the words, rather than existing in the gaps between them.”
 Blimey!
 I lit an oily rag and settled in me lion’s lair to get a good butcher’s hook at it [æʔ ɪtʔ].

 The show is set in Whitechapel and spans the final decade of the 19th century.
 The storylines smuggle plenty of social and political issues into the labyrinthine, claustrophobic setting of East London with its by-now mythical poverty and foggified sleaze: Russian political émigrés, violent antisemitism against the Eastern European Jewry, socialism, colonialism, child exploitation, a mysterious Golem, the poorhouse, bodies washing up on the shores of the Ol’ Muddy, the struggle of the Suffragettes, sepia-tinted pornography (including a snuff film), upper-class libertinage vs lower-class degeneracy, there’s even a revisionist version of the Elephant Man: these are but a few of the choice miseries on costumed parade.
 Nary a cobblestone is left unturned in this supposedly grim-but-poetic exposé of the period.